Welcome to our Chime scams warning in which we give you a heads up about a dangerous scam that is affecting people who are banking with Chime.

 Unrequested Debit Card

-If you receive an unsolicited Chime debit or credit card in the mail, it might mean that someone opened a Chime account in your name.
+If you receive an unsolicited Chime debit or credit card in the mail, it might mean someone opened a Chime account in your name.

 To protect yourself, call customer support and report the incident.